Perspective | Waiting for Stephen Curry is the most exciting part

 They have been game-changing.
 Kids might not yell his name the way they hollered “KOBE!” as they faded away and tossed a rolled up piece of paper toward the wastebasket.
 But now every time any basketball player pulls up from 30 feet or beyond, they are silently screaming “STEPH!” as tribute to the game’s greatest jump shooter.

 They’ve been content-generating.
 With Curry, the show starts before the game when cellphones capture every half-court logo shot he makes with enviable casualness.
 Back when the Warriors played in their old arena in Oakland, he’d drain one from the players’ tunnel and moments after the ball splashed through, the video would already be spreading across the globe.
-Showmen, disguised as basketball players, have run this league ever since “Pistol” Pete Maravich would zip no-look passes in short shorts but Curry has elevated this idea: Any time he steps inside the arena, he’s on.
+Showmen, disguised as basketball players, have run this league ever since “Pistol” Pete Maravich would zip no-look passes in short shorts, but Curry has elevated this idea: Any time he steps inside the arena, he’s on.

 Mostly, his threes have been spellbinding.
 They have the same effect as watching Magic in the open court, Jordan in one-on-one or Vince about to take flight.
-Curry’s threes have made fans hold their breath and watch with wide open eyes.
-For the better part of the past week in anticipation of Curry breaking Ray Allen’s decade-long record of 2,973 threes, the NBA world has done just that — stop and stare.
+Curry’s threes have made fans hold their breath and watch with wide-open eyes.
+For the better part of the past week in anticipation of Curry breaking Ray Allen’s decade-old record of 2,973 threes, the NBA world has done just that — stop and stare.

 On Dec.
-8, the Warriors had a final game in San Francisco before taking off on a five-game road trip through the Eastern Conference and Curry stood 16 threes away from the mountaintop.
+8, the Warriors had a final game in San Francisco before taking off on a five-game road trip through the Eastern Conference, and Curry stood 16 threes away from the mountaintop.
 As a parting gift to the home fans, Curry had reasonable people believing he could break the record by hitting all 16 in that single game — even though no one had ever made that many in a game before.

 “He’s Steph Curry,” Warriors Coach Steve Kerr told reporters, “so anything’s possible.”